Medical Malpractice Attorney Orlando, FL

 - Misdiagnosis.
 Misdiagnosis accounts for a large percentage of medical malpractice cases.
 If a doctor diagnoses a patient with the wrong condition, the patient may suffer serious consequences.
 The actual illness will continue to progress and may not respond to treatment later on.
 Doctors can avoid giving the wrong diagnosis by ordering more tests and spending more time with patients.

 - Anesthesia errors.
 Anesthesia is needed for certain surgical procedures to ensure the patient’s comfort.
 However, as a medical malpractice attorney in Orlando, FL, can confirm, if anesthesia is administered incorrectly, the patient can suffer brain damage or even death.
-Common anesthesia errors include administering too much or too little anesthesia, keeping a patient under anesthesia for too long, and failure to recognize anesthesia complications.
+Common anesthesia errors include administering too much or too little anesthesia, keeping a patient under anesthesia for too long, and failing to recognize anesthesia complications.

 - Infection.
 Believe it or not, patients can suffer infections in doctors’ offices and hospitals.
 If medical providers don’t properly sterilize their tools or fail to wash their hands thoroughly, patients may develop life-threatening infections.